ketoo/NoahGameFrame/README.md

 NF is a lightweight, fast, scalable, distributed plugin framework.Greatly inspired by OGRE and Bigworld.

 ## Features
-*  it is easy to use interface oriented design minimise the effort
+- Easy to use interface oriented design minimise the effort
-*  extensible plugin framework makes getting your application running is quick and simple
+- Extensible plugin framework makes getting your application running is quick and simple
-*  clean, uncluttered design, stable engine used in several commercial products
+- Clean, uncluttered design, stable engine used in several commercial products
-*  using the actor model has very high performance(by theron);</p>
+- Using the actor model has very high performance(by Theron)
-*  based on the event-driven and attribute-driver can make business more clearly and easy to maintenance
+- Based on the event-driven and attribute-driver can make business more clearly and easy to maintenance
-*  based on the standard c + + development, cross-platform support
+- Based on the standard c + + development, cross-platform support
-*  with existing c++, c# game client for rapid development
+- With existing c++, c# game client for rapid development
-*  Cross-platform
+- Cross-platform

 ## Introduction